dng24/intl-iot/Getting_Started.md

 ### Environment Setup

-1) Install Git: `sudo apt-get install git`
+1) Install Git: `sudo apt-get -y install git`
 2) Clone the Git Repo: `git clone https://github.com/NEU-SNS/intl-iot`
 3) Go into software directory: `cd intl-iot/`
 4) Run the setup script: `./setup.sh`

-A Python 3.6 environment with the dependencies needed to run this software has now been set up at `intl-iot/env/`.
+A Python 3.6 environment with the dependencies needed to run this software has now been set up at `intl-iot/py3.6/`.

-5) Activate the environment: `source env/bin/activate`
+5) Activate the environment: `source py3.6/bin/activate`

 The software is ready to run.
 If you are finished running the software and would like to deactivate the environment, simply run the `deactivate` command.